rsbohn/dexter-platz/devlog/2025-09-26-audio-build.md

 - Removed the redundant `ScreenshotPlugin` registration after runtime panic; rely on the default Bevy stack instead.
 - Enabled Bevy UI/text features and added a HUD that shows the project name plus the most recent screenshot message.
 - Loaded Bevy's embedded font explicitly, spawned a dedicated UI camera, and log HUD updates so the overlay renders reliably and screenshots confirm success.
+- Added a rotating spotlight rig atop the ground vehicle to sweep the terrain while it moves.
 - Verified the scene visually: base renders as dark green, the center cube responds to the animated lighting sweep.
 - Verified the project builds with `cargo check` (runtime still needs X11 cursor libs).